Logannford/vue-auth-app/README.md

-This is my first app using Vue 3, tailwindcss, vuex, store, firebase and router :)
+This is my first app using Vue 3, tailwindcss, vuex, firebase and router :)

 # vue-authentication